sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

 | Double-Sided mirror tape (optional)  | ?   | Amazon, eBay                             |       ~0€    |
 | Connection Cable                     | 1   | your existing collection of cables       |       ~0€    |

 The total cost should be around 35-40€ if you have a friend with a 3d printer.
-Some items might not be available individually, but only in packs of several.
+Some items might not be available individually, but only in packs of several.f

 ### Component Details